Our History

 Since our founding in 2002, Ashesi has established a reputation as a leader in undergraduate education in Africa, with an educational experience that fosters ethical leadership, an entrepreneurial mindset, and the ability to solve complex problems.

 Africa’s future is being shaped in its universities, where only 10% of sub-Saharan African youth are enrolled.
-These students are destined to become the continent’s next leaders yet face educational systems plagued by overcrowding, underfunding, and a lack of practical training.
+These students are destined to become the continent’s next leaders, yet face educational systems plagued by overcrowding, underfunding, and a lack of practical training.
 Academic dishonesty is too common.
 How can Africa’s future leaders possibly learn to think and behave differently if we don’t educate them in a different way?

 If we want different results, we must do something different.
 Ashesi was established in 2002 as an example of how innovation can bring out different and better outcomes.
-Starting with just 30 students, the University has grown significantly, well on its way to an enrolment of 2000.
-It challenges the norm with a multidisciplinary core curriculum, a student-led honour code, and a focus on ethical leadership.
+Starting with just 30 students, the University has grown significantly, well on its way to an enrollment of 2000.
+It challenges the norm with a multidisciplinary core curriculum, a student-led honor code, and a focus on ethical leadership.
 Ashesi’s model has also proven successful, with nearly all of its graduates quickly finding employment and a majority doing so in Africa.
 The University’s impact now extends beyond its graduates, influencing the broader educational landscape in Africa.

 Here’s our journey.